 LED panel video walls can make a huge impact on guests at your convention, as GSE AV explains.
 Unfortunately, setting up a video wall display is not always a smooth process.
 There are several areas that event coordinators need to pay attention to if they are to have everything running as it should.
 Here's a step-by-step guide to help you create the perfect video wall display and easily keep the content engaging.

 Video walls come in handy when event organizers want to have large format displays.
 They help garner more attention and make it possible for a bigger audience to interact with the screen's contents.
 With them, the user has more room for content displays, including diagrams, presentations, and text.
 The walls can be used in various contexts, including corporate office functions, stadiums, retail settings, restaurants, lobby areas, and receptions.

-For the installations of high-quality video wall displays, the first is to have the right hardware and software.
+For the installations of high-quality video wall displays of your digital signage from Rise Vision for your business, hospital or school event, the first is to have the right hardware and software.

 Digital display screens are the core of your digital signage setup.
 Without a high-quality LCD screen, it may not be possible to bring out the results you desire.
 The best screens for large-scale events are LCD commercial-grade screens.
 Most come with heat dissipation plates and cooling fans to withstand long hours of running.
 Besides, most have a warranty with longer valid dates, hence more durable.

 The screen should also be the right size, determined by the distance between the display and the viewer.
 The recommended screen size is no smaller than 42" and no bigger than 70" measured diagonally from corner to corner.
 It is also important to consider the screen's aspect ratio.